-a marine biologist specialist in elasmobranch function-anatomy.
-I hold a Ph.D. in Biology, with the specialisation in Zoology, a M.S. in Diversity and Evolution and a B.S. in Marine Sciences.
-Currently, I am a postdoc fellow at the Department of Organismic and Evolutionary biology of Harvard University, working in George Lauder's lab.
+a marine biologist specialist in elasmobranch functional anatomy, especially in sensory systems.
+I hold a Ph.D. in Biology, with especialization in Zoology, a M.S. in Diversity and Evolution, and a B.S. in Marine Sciences.
+Currently, I am a postdoc fellow at the Department of Organismic and Evolutionary Biology of Harvard University, working in George Lauder's lab.

-My research interests are based on how marine animals have adapted to different habitats, especially those that exhibit exceptional structures and functions.
+My research interests are based on understanding how elasmobranchs have adapted to different habitats, especially those that exhibit exceptional structures and functions.

-My research experience is based on characterizing the biological functions (e.g. sensorial, mechanical, locomotion) of different body structures of sharks and rays by using a combination of high tech techniques based on material characterization, 2D and 3D imaging and analysis.
+My research experience is focused on characterizing the biological functions (e.g. sensorial, mechanical, locomotor) using a combination of high-tech techniques including 3D bioimaging, biomaterials characterization, and biomechanics.
 For more info check my CV

 Hi!
 I am Júlia